 - There is likely to be swelling and inflammation.

-- Pain may be recreated when moving the big toe against resistance.
+- Symptoms are reproduced if you move the big toe against resistance.

 What is Sesamoiditis?

 Sesamoiditis is inflammation of the Sesamoid bones.
-These are two small bones which are embedded in the tendon of the Flexor Hallucis Brevis muscle just under the base of the big toe.
+These are two small bones that are embedded in the tendon of the Flexor Hallucis Brevis muscle just under the base of the big toe.

 The purpose of the Sesamoid bones is to protect the tendon of the flexor hallucis longus muscle.
 They also increase the strength of the muscle by giving it a mechanical advantage by acting as the fulcrum of a level system.
 They also take most of the weight-bearing load on the inside of the foot.